 Senior Indebtedness: So long as any Senior Indebtedness is outstanding and until the Senior Indebtedness shall have been paid, performed and indefeasibly satisfied in full: the payment and security of all Subordinated Debt is postponed and subordinated to the indefeasible payment and performance in full and final satisfaction of all Senior Indebtedness and the Trust will not thereafter directly or indirectly, accept from the respective Partnership, in any manner, directly or indirectly, payment of, or consideration for the reduction of, the whole or any part of, the Subordinated Debt.
-The postponement and subordination of the Subordinated Debt to the Senior Indebtedness shall apply in all events and circumstances regardless of: the date of execution, attachment, registration or perfection of any security interest held by the Trust or the Senior Creditor; the date of default by the Partnerships under the Debentures or any of the Senior Security or the dates of crystallization of any floating charges held by the Senior Creditor; or any priority granted by any principle of law or any statute, including the Personal Property Securities Act (Alberta).
+The postponement and subordination of the Subordinated Debt to the Senior Indebtedness shall apply in all events and circumstances regardless of: the date of execution, attachment, registration or perfection of any security interest held by the Trust or the Senior Creditor; the date of any advance or advances made to the Partnerships by the Trust or the Senior Creditor; the date of default by the Partnerships under the Debentures or any of the Senior Security or the dates of crystallization of any floating charges held by the Senior Creditor; or any priority granted by any principle of law or any statute, including the Personal Property Securities Act (Alberta).